SimbaBuilds/Reggie_Frontend/project_info/core_functionalities.md

         3. "After digitization: save hours of labor for your team with Reggie, your records manager and spreadsheet expert -- see demos below.
     2. Video demos of digitization and Reggie in action
     3. Note: only compatible with Google Workspace and GSuite at the moment.
 You will need to create a school managed google account if you don't have one.
+    4. Pricing:
-    4. Pricing: Option 1 -- Digitize for $100.
-Option 2 -- $50/mo. for Reggie assistant, digitization included.
+        1. Option 1 -- Digitize for $100.
+        2. Option 2 -- Reggie assistant for smaller organizations: $40/mo.
+For organizations with less than 500 people.
+Includes Reggie assistant and digitization.
+        3. Option 3 -- Reggie assistant for larger organizations: $80/mo.
+For organizations with 500+ people.
+Includes Reggie assistant and digitization.
     5. Login and sign up options

 2. About page: "This digitization process was designed by Cameron Higtower, a former school Registrar and IT professional with a software engineering background.
 This digitization process and "Reggie" assistant is simply a public version of the AI tools and processes that Cameron used on the jo2.